-Liar Game's Nao Kanzaki gives us the ending of the first Revival Round, where she frees the only person there who was even remotely nice to her from the Liar Game and reveals her plan to save everyone from it.
+- Nao gives us the ending of the first Revival Round, where she frees the only person there who was even remotely nice to her from the Liar Game and reveals her plan to save everyone from it.

-Fukunaga himself pulls off one of these much later, by giving Akiyama the money that he won from the second Revival Round.
+- Fukunaga herself pulls off one of these much later, by giving Akiyama the money that she won from the second Revival Round.